 - 1. That the Council adopt the proposed approach for the development of Barnsley's Cultural Strategy. - 2.
-Endorse the involvement process with the diverse residents and communities of Barnsley as laid out in the report.
+Advise on how the involvement process could be made more relevant to and representative of the diverse residents and communities of Barnsley.

 1. INTRODUCTION